Are you getting passed over for promotion? Learn how to fix it.

 “How to get promoted at work?”
 This phrase has over 1,700 searches every month online.
 At Echelon Front, we regularly encounter people who are frustrated that they didn’t get promoted.
 Maybe they were passed over for promotion in favor of someone else.
 Often, they feel undervalued.
 They feel there is little recognition of effort.
 They feel as if their team, their boss—maybe the entirety of the company they work for—doesn’t recognize or appreciate their contributions.

-The secret to “how to get a promotion at work”, to getting the recognition you deserve, and creating appreciation of effort in the eyes of your peers and your employer, is to realize that you don’t deserve recognition and or promotion.
+The secret to “how to get a promotion at work”, to get the recognition you deserve, and to create an appreciation of effort in the eyes of your peers and your employer, is to realize that you don’t deserve recognition and or promotion.
 You have to earn a promotion.

 To Get Promoted at Work, You Must:

 If you are demonstrating success in your specific tasks—hitting or exceeding your numbers, accomplishing your goals, making your boss look good—the team will appreciate you.
 Your ability to influence up the chain and your peers will increase dramatically.
 So, if you aren’t winning, stop complaining and start executing.
 That’s step one in understanding how to get promoted at work.

 2. PUT THE TEAM AND THE MISSION FIRST.